Everyday Healthy Recipes

 5. Pour in the dry ingredients all at once and stir just to combine.

-7. Remove from the oven and set aside for 10 minutes then transfer the muffins onto a rack.
+7. Remove from the oven and set aside to cool completely in the pan.

 Top tips

-- Beetroot: For this beet chocolate muffins recipe I boiled the beets whole (unpeeled).
+• Beetroot: For this beet chocolate muffins recipe I boiled the beets whole (unpeeled).
 I recommend using 2 small rather than 1 large beet, as this will reduce cooking time.
-To save time you can also boil the beets ahead and once cooled, refrigerate (unpeeled) until you are ready to make the recipe.
-(Peel the beets just before pureeing).
+To save time you can also boil the beets ahead and once cooled, peel, puree, cover and refrigerate overnight.

-- Storing: Store in an airtight container for up to 2 days.
-If possible, pop in the microwave for a few seconds before serving.
+• Storing: Store in an airtight container for up to 2 days.
+As an option, microwave for a few seconds before serving.

 More chocolate muffin recipes